axle-h/axle-h.github.io/_posts/2017-11-25-emulation-on-dot-net.md

 However, there are use cases for emulators other than playing games where cycle accurate timing is not essential and in fact running the simulation as fast as possible would be beneficial.
 A great example of this would be in training a machine learning algorithm to play software written for the emulated platform.
 In this case we would prefer to run multiple platform instances, training multiple agents concurrently and each as fast as possible.
 Another example would be in the user interface of [Retro.Net](https://github.com/axle-h/Retro.Net).
 This employs a crowd gaming concept, where all connected clients can vote on the next input.
 Cycle accurate timing is not essential as HTTP latency and the voting period length can be many orders of magnitude longer than the timing resolution required.

-Next time I'll have a look at the core of the emulator behind [Retro.Net](https://github.com/axle-h/Retro.Net) that uses a high level form of dynamic recompilation to emulate the Z80 derived GameBoy CPU.
+Next time I'll have a look at the core of the emulator behind [Retro.Net](https://github.com/axle-h/Retro.Net), which uses a high level form of dynamic recompilation to emulate the Z80 derived GameBoy CPU.